jfredett/hazel/LOG.md

 That should be enough for me to hook hazel up to an OTS GUI, and then I can get something relatively bug free working on a known-good GUI before working to implement my own.
 I can also hopefully hook up my UI and the OTS one at the same time, so I can compare when debugging.

+# 4-JUL-2024

+## 1713

+Been picking at this all day, managed to get Arena to connect to Hazel and for Hazel to dump it's logs somewhere other than STDOUT.
+I imagine I could have the thing continue to dump logs to STDOUT but I'm not sure if that'll cause weirdness later with the UI, so I'm just going to leave it sending to `/tmp/hazel.log` until I have some UI in place.

+I think I'm going to work towards getting it making random moves and generally implementing the rest of UCI for now.
+I also want to get it so that when `debug` is turned on, the `debug` log level is set on the subscriber, and otherwise leave it at `info`.
+That way I can continue to use Arena as a debugging mechanism.

+I slapped together a couple scripts for running `cargo test` and `cargo build` with warnings suppressed.
+I wish this was an option on the command itself instead of a flag.
+I recognize the 'good practice' of always leaving these on, but I think it's a little misguided, most of the time I prioritize fixing the thing I'm working on, and because the error occasionally pop up in the middle of all the warnings, it's hard to track down the error amidst them.

+I did a little experimenting with `watchman` and I think it may be worth a little hackery to come up with something that will automatically, incrementally rerun tests and give you a little grid display
++ log output of failing tests.
+Mostly I want it to exist, I don't know that I actually want to build such a thing.

+In any case, good progress today, hopefully I can get most of the protocol implemented and see if it can help me debug any of the weird EP bugs I've been seeing.